wkumari/draft-wkumari-dnsop-multiple-responses/README.md

 Internet-Draft            DNS Multiple Answers                 June 2016

-   records added to the Additional section are MUST be the same as if queried directly.
+   response packet.
+This is to allow the operator to express a preference in case all the records to not fit.
+The TTL of the records added to the Additional section are MUST be the same as if queried directly.